Solutions for Sustainable and Resilient Communication Infrastructure in Disaster Relief and Management Scenarios: Energy and Communication Technology Enablers

 \textit{\ac{IAB}} technology can be used in pre-disaster scenarios to enhance the resilience of communication infrastructure and ensure that connectivity remains available during and after a disaster. \ac{IAB} combines the functionalities of wireless backhaul and access networks, enabling wireless networks to use the same frequency band for both access and backhaul \cite{madapatha2020integrated}.
 This allows for easier deployment of small cells and other wireless access points, as well as more efficient use of available spectrum.
 In a pre-disaster scenario, \ac{IAB} can be used to provide enhanced connectivity to critical infrastructure and services such as hospitals, emergency services, and government offices.
 The technology can also be used to establish a network of small cells and wireless access points in high-risk areas, providing redundancy and backup connectivity in case of an emergency.

 \textit{\ac{AI}}-based solutions can also be used to address several problems for pre-disaster communications.
 For risk assessment and predictive analytics, \ac{AI}-driven models can analyze historical data, climate patterns, and other variables to predict and assess disaster risks in specific regions.
-The paper in \cite{Sun2020AI} provides an overview of current applications of AI in disaster management in the four phases: Mitigation, Preparedness, Response, and Recovery.
+Reference \cite{Sun2020AI} provides an overview of current applications of AI in disaster management in the four phases: Mitigation, Preparedness, Response, and Recovery.

 \textit{Open \ac{RAN}} is an emergent technology that builds on open interfaces so that a telecom operator can build a network by mixing equipment from multiple vendors.
 The vision is to create more cost-effective networks and new innovations through enhanced competition.
 The modular nature can be useful in disaster situations because a broken component can be rapidly replaced by a new such component from any vendor instead of waiting for the original vendor to deliver an exact copy of the broken component.
 This makes telecom networks compliant with Open RAN more well-suited to maintain connectivity and facilitate emergency response and recovery operations.
 A methodology for deploying and optimizing FL tasks in O-RAN to deliver distributed intelligence for 5G applications is studied in \cite{firouzi20225g}.